smellycoinproject/smellycoin-js/README.md

 } while (blockDifficulty >= difficulty);
 ```

 The `this.blockchain.getDifficulty()` returns the hex value of the current blockchain's index difficulty.
-This value is calculated by powering the initial difficulty by 5 every 5 blocks.
+This value is calculated by powering the initial difficulty by 5 every 150 blocks

 The `block.getDifficulty()` returns the hex value of the first 14 bytes of block's hash and compares it to the currently accepted difficulty.